 - the way your body responds to hormone changes

-- how frequently your baby is having a breast feed.
+- how often and how long your baby is breastfeeding

 If your baby is being fed only using bottles, you may find your periods return shortly after birth.

-Once they do return, your periods may be irregular especially if you are still producing milk (lactating).
-The duration of your period can also change and it is not unusual to skip a period, or even for it to be a few months before your next one.
+Once they do return, your periods may be irregular, especially if you are still producing milk (lactating).
+The duration of your period can also change.
+It is not unusual to skip a period, or even for it to be a few months before your next one.

 When you start reducing the amount of time you spend breastfeeding, your periods should start to return to their usual routine.
 You may notice some spotting (light bleeding) at first.

-Your period coming back should have little effect on your breast milk so you can continue to breastfeed if desired.
-Some women find a temporary drop in the amount of milk they produce just before their period starts or for a few days into it, but it will increase again when your hormones return to their normal levels.
-Once your periods start again (even if they are irregular) you will be able to get pregnant.
+The return of your period should have little effect on your breast milk so you can continue to breastfeed if desired.
+Some women find a temporary drop in the amount of milk they produce just before their period starts or for a few days into it, but it will increase again when hormones return to their normal levels.

-Your midwife or health visitor will be able to give you further advice and information about your periods and breastfeeding.
+Your midwife or doctor will be able to give you further advice and information about your periods and breastfeeding.

 Not sure what to do next?

 If you are still concerned about your breastfeeding and periods, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.